 The worst cat-calling I experienced was in Caye Caulker, whereas in inland Belize (San Ignacio), cat-calling was less frequent.

 Belize is predominately Catholic, though on the islands the Catholic presence is less noticeable.
 Culturally, Belize is a bit of a conservative country, but the hot and humid weather means that you should wear what you need to be comfortable without showing excessive skin.
 On backpacker-heavy islands like Caye Caulker and San Pedro, though, you’ll see lots of people walking around in bikinis and shorts, so don’t swear it too much.

-- 1-2 skirts: I suggest bringing one black skirt and one printed skirt for flexibility.
-I loved having a midi-length skirt.
+1-2 skirts: I suggest bringing one black skirt and one printed skirt for flexibility.
+I loved having a midi-length skirt, like one featuring a fun paisley pattern trend.
 The extra fabric around your legs traps some cool air, making you feel less hot, and I liked the additional coverage it gave me.

 What to Pack for Belize Hostels